francoispqt/onelog/README.md

 # Benchmarks

-The benchmark data presented here is the one from Uber's benchmark suite where we added onelog.
+For thorough benchmarks please see the results in the bench suite created by the author of zerolog here: https://github.com/rs/logbench

-A pull request will be submitted to Zap to integrate onelog in the benchmarks.
+The benchmarks data presented below is the one from Uber's benchmark suite where we added onelog.

 Benchmarks are here: https://github.com/francoispqt/zap/tree/onelog-bench/benchmarks